ADHD Therapies & Assessments

 Psychology

-We support children and teens in developing the skills to understand and manage their emotions and improve their relationships.
+We support children and teens in developing the skills to understand and manage their emotions, build self-awareness and improve their relationships.

 Our occupational therapists work with children and teens to understand and manage their emotions, increase their self-awareness, and promote sensory-motor functions.